orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/04-Trade.md

 ### 3. Example Usage

 Suppose you are developing an arbitrage bot that looks for price discrepancies between different liquidity pools on Orca.
-By using `swapInstructions()`, the bot can retrieve the quote object for a potential swap, which includes details about the token amounts and expected output.
+By using the SDK, the bot can retrieve the quote object for a potential swap, which includes details about the token amounts and expected output.
 The bot can quickly compare quotes from multiple pools to identify arbitrage opportunities and execute profitable swaps.